 If you know where you are vulnerable, then you can make sure you’re on your guard:

 - Social media - Your social media profiles can be a goldmine of personal information for a fraudster, but only if you let them see it.
-To read more about how to use social media safely click here to visit the National Cyber Security Centre.
+Visit the National Cyber Security Centre for more Information.

 - Money Mules and Phone Mules - Being tricked into or persuaded to become a money or phone mules is a particularly nasty way to scam you, because you can also end up with a criminal record.
 As a phone mule, fraudsters will ask you to take out mobile phone contracts for a cash payment before selling on the phones and leaving you with the monthly bill.
 As a money mule, you’ll be asked if you can let money ‘pass through’ your bank account in exchange for a payment.

 Don’t do it - it’s illegal and you could be left facing prosecution.
-To read more about mule scams click here.
+Read more about Mule Scams.